Meet our 2017 #FABlogCon SPEAKERS

 Mary Vargas is a partner with Stein & Vargas, LLP, a civil rights law firm committed to the principle that all people have full and equal access to all parts of American society.
 Vargas advocates for individuals who have been discriminated against on the basis of disability through high stakes federal court litigation and is committed to ensuring full and equal access for all individuals.
 She has litigated cases pursuant to the Americans with Disabilities Act and the Rehabilitation Act throughout the United States achieving important victories that have advanced the rights of individuals with disabilities.
 Vargas is a 1998 Skadden Fellow and a 1994 Truman Scholar.
 She is the recipient of the Advocacy for Persons with Pain Award from the American Academy of Pain Management.
 Vargas co-founded the Allergy Law Project and has a special interest in the rights of individuals and families impacted by food allergy.

 Lianne Mandelbaum M.S.
 P.T.
 Columbia University College of Physicians and Surgeons is a prolific food allergy writer.
 She is a featured contributor for Huffington Post and to date, has published 26 articles.
 Her tips for flying with a food allergy were featured in a piece for the Sean N. Parker Center for Allergy Research at Stanford.
 Her blog “Behind Every Handicap Sticker is a Story” was featured on Kevin Pho MD and she is a contributing writer for Allergic Living Magazine.
 Her advocacy has been featured in the The New York Times, Forbes, Condé Nast Traveler, Allergic Living, Yahoo!, Sean N. Parker Center for Allergy Research at Stanford University and on Fox News, ABC News and CBS News.
-She was the recipient of the FARE 2013 Leadership Award.
+She was the recipient of the FARE 2013 Leadership Award and 2017 FARE Vision Award.
 Lianne Mandelbaum is personally committed to raising awareness amongst airlines as well as consumers to mitigate the risks of flying with a food allergy.
 She and her son have testified in front of the NJ Senate Transportation Committee.
 In October of 2014, she presented at the Universal Access in Airports conference sponsored by Open Doors and was able to educate those airlines, FAA, DOT and FAA and many individual airline members in attendance to the dangers of flying with a life-threatening food allergy.
 She designed a training module that Open Doors now uses in all its CRO (complaint resolution officers) classes specific to the food allergic passenger.
 Lianne collects and shares testimonials regarding flying experiences from food allergic families on No Nut Traveler.
 She shares these testimonials with lawmakers, media, and food allergy advocacy groups and in doing so, hopes to influence the airlines and government to create food allergy airline policies that are fair and evenly promulgated throughout the airline industry.
 Most recently, her testimonials were the basis of a New York Times piece regarding traveling with a food allergy.
 There are also links on her site to easily connect people to the DOT (Department of Transportation) and their respective legislators.
 Lianne is a member of a FARE led airline coalition formed to present a unified voice regarding the steps that the airline industry can implement to better accommodate passengers with food allergies.
 She has been a panelist for IFAAM (International Food Allergy and Anaphylaxis Alliance) for the past two years, presenting on the challenges of flying with food allergy.
 Most recently, Lianne has worked with Interfaith Hospitality Network of Essex County, an organization that houses homeless families in churches and synagogues to help train and educate volunteer coordinators and staff on how to host families who come into the network with food allergies.

 Laurel Francoeur graduated from M.I.T. with a Bachelor of Science degree in Political Science with a minor in Philosophy.
 She is a graduate of Suffolk Law School and has been a practicing lawyer since 1996.
 She is owner of the Francoeur Law Office in Woburn, Massachusetts.
 She is a support group leader for the Asthma and Allergy Foundation of America and served on their board of directors.
 She was also on the steering committee for the Food Allergy Initiative.
 She drafted legislation in Massachusetts to allow easy access for epinephrine in classrooms, and has testified at the state and federal level about food allergy issues.
 Laurel is the author of the books “How To Advocate for Your Food Allergic Child” and “Flying with Food Allergies: What You Need to Know.”
 She is also co-author of the “Preschool Food Allergy Handbook.”
 She has presented webinars for Food Allergy Research and Education (FARE), the Kids With Food Allergies Foundation, and the Asthma and Allergy Foundation of America.
 She has spoken at various venues, including the Nationwide Children’s 6th Annual Pediatric Asthma Conference, the Food Allergy Bloggers’ Conference and the Rhode Island Bar Association.
 She has given expert testimony for the National Institutes of Health Food Allergy Project.
 She has appeared on NPR, Fox News and ABC News as well as in the Boston Globe, Allergic Living Magazine, and Boston Parents Paper.
 She is the proud creator of the blog “Allergy Law Project.”